Did you see this selfie of the business school dean that went viral?

-As ESMT Berlin Associate Dean Nick Barniville prepared to preside over a virtual MBA graduation via laptop, he posted a photo of himself (at left) in a tuxedo top with shorts and flip-flops below.
+As ESMT Berlin Associate Dean Nick Barniville prepared to preside over a virtual MBA graduation via laptop in June of 2020, he posted a photo of himself (at left) in a tuxedo top with shorts and flip-flops below.
 Nowadays, most of us embrace mullet dressing (‘business on top, party on the bottom’) with gusto.
 But if you’re tempted to wear your Zoom Shirt for the MBA interview – that ubiquitous go-to garment you throw on before a conference call – remember your audience.
 The MBA admissions committee (depending on the school, of course) falls into the category of professionals who will rise to the virtual occasion with requisite formality.

 First, it’s perfectly valid — and advisable — to give your appearance thoughtful consideration.
 Clothes in this context are part of your strategy, and success has a lot to do with situational awareness and professional presence.
 For the admissions interview, this means knowing your audience: interviewers from adcom to alumni want to see that you’re discerning and savvy about self-presentation in a business context.
 For those of you with a penchant for loud patterns, bold jewelry, or shaggy-fabulous facial hair, trust that your ability to be authentic needn’t hinge on making a fashion statement.
 (Let’s save that for day one of welcome week.)